 Recently, I sat down to plan a cruise to Europe this summer.
-After staring at the computer for a few minutes, the first thing that came to mind was to check out kayak.com (a handy website that shows airfare from most of the major carriers in one place) and see what airfare looked like.
+After staring at the computer for a few minutes, the first thing that came to mind was to check out kayak.com and see what airfare looked like.
 Well, small problem – there are a lot of airports in Europe and lots of possible destinations.

-Her first piece of advice to me – don’t put the cart before the horse.
-Know what you want before you actually start looking to book anything.
+Her first piece of advice to me – know what you want to accomplish.

 - Where do I want to go?